-It is allowed to create at maximun 8 MVR VLANs with corresponding channel settings for each Multicast VLAN.
-There will be totally at maximun 256 group addresses for channel settings.
+It is allowed to create at maximum 8 MVR VLANs with corresponding channel settings for each Multicast VLAN.
+There will be totally at maximum 256 group addresses for channel settings.

-This Page provides MVR related configuration.
+This page provides MVR related configuration.
 The MVR screen in Figure 4-8-19 appears.

-Figure 4-8-19: MVR Configuration Page Screenshot
+Figure 4-8-19: MVR Configuration page Screenshot